Right Channel Radios

-The good news is that this article will walk you through the process of properly tuning your antenna (aka adjusting the SWR).
-It’s really not a terribly difficult process, as long as you can follow directions and are patient enough for a little trial-and-error.
+The good news is that this article will walk you through the process of properly tuning your antenna (a.k.a., adjusting the SWR).
+It’s not a terribly difficult process, as long as you follow the directions and are patient enough for a little trial-and-error.
 Assuming that everything else in your system is properly installed, the only additional equipment necessary is a short length of coaxial cable (known as a jumper lead), an SWR meter, and something on which to record your readings.

 1. The first thing you need to do is find a suitable location to park your vehicle.
-There should be no obstructions, such as trees or buildings, within 10-15 meters of your antenna.
-Neither you nor your buddies should be hanging out around the car either – make sure that you’re inside with the doors and windows closed to ensure an accurate reading.
+There should be no obstructions, such as trees or buildings, within 30 to 50 feet (or about 10 to 15 meters) of your antenna.
+Neither you nor your buddies should be hanging out around the car either.
+Make sure that you’re inside with the doors and windows closed to ensure an accurate reading.

 3. Now you are ready to measure the SWR on a few different channels.
-Remember throughout this process that it is important to keep the microphone the same distance from the meter for each test.
+Remember: throughout this process it's important to keep the microphone the same distance from the meter for each test.

 4. Set the switch on the SWR meter to “FWD.”